 A task organization system is when all navigational items are action-orientated.
 This works best when your CTAs (call-to-actions) require an immediate action from your user.
 For example, Virgin America Airlines labels their navigation with “Book,” “Check-In,” and “Manage.”
 These are some of the top actions a user would want to complete when arriving to their site, so it works well.

 On the other hand, task organization systems don’t work as well when you try to force what should be a topic item into a verb so it can be viewed as a task item, such as “Discover.”
 Typically, when this is done, users have low information scent because there are few specifics behind the term.
-Because of this, you’ll want to make sure that the action-orientated items have relevance to your company and users before implementing.

 Task organization system application: Identify your users’ main objectives on your website or mobile application.
 If those top objectives are action-orientated, consider implementing a task organization system.